 The Catawba Indian Nation are the ancestors of original inhabitants of Catawba Run.
 Called “the people of the river” or yeh is-WAH h’reh in their native tongue, the Catawba’s were farmers, potters, and stewards of the land in most of the Piedmont of South Carolina, North Carolina, and parts of Virginia.
 Foragable Community acknowledges that Catawba Run is on this ancestral land.

 The Shortleaf Pine Initiative is a broad range of public and private organizations, as well as key state and federal agencies currently working in the shortleaf pine ecosystem.
 The shortleaf pine is the most widespread pine species in the Southeastern U.S. but has been rapidly declining in numbers due to deforestation and other factors.

 Weston VanDenabeele is a McDowell County Ranger.
-He Western Carolina university in 2008 with a BS in Natural Resource Conservation Management, and have worked for the NC Forest Service since 2010.
-McDowell County Rangers assist forest landowners in a variety of ways from preparation of forest management plans, assistance on afforestation/reforestation practices, preharvest planning, water quality site inspections on logging jobs, insect & disease control and much more.
+He graduated from Western Carolina university in 2008 with a BS in Natural Resource Conservation Management, and have worked for the NC Forest Service since 2010.
+McDowell County Rangers assist forest landowners in a variety of ways from preparation of forest management plans, assistance on afforestation/reforestation practices, pre-harvest planning, water quality site inspections on logging jobs, insect & disease control and much more.
 This past winter he and other rangers assisted landowners in planting around 300 acres of trees in McDowell County.
 For more ways the NC Forest service can assist you and your forestland contact your local county ranger.